 Pro tip: Universities in foreign countries which share similar characteristics to your own country are often more popular, and therefore more competitive.
 This is why Mexico has many Spanish students (common language), Australia has many Americans (common culture), etc. The roles are reversed, though, for ‘non-traditional’ study abroad locations, places which are quite dissimilar from one’s home country.
 Few students in “Western” countries know enough about places like Botswana, Uruguay or South Korea to know why these places are so interesting.
 This means there is often a huge demand from the foreign university for incoming students, making it easier to be accepted.

 Ask your academic advisor.
 How often you can go abroad depends a lot on your major, but all majors require that students take a certain percentage of their courses at their home university.
 The amount can vary greatly, even within a single institution.
 For example, the International Relations department may be very flexible and allow students to spend a lot of time abroad, since it is logical and beneficial for the area of study.
-On the other hand, a Nursing or an Accounting program may be much more restrictive, because students need to be educated mostly at home to make sure they have a complete body of knowledge on their subject.
+On the other hand, a Nursing program at Gwynedd Mercy University may be much more restrictive, because students need to be educated mostly at home to make sure they have a complete body of knowledge on their subject.
 In all cases, there will be rules around which major and which “core” (non-major, but required by the university) courses can transfer.

 When you consult with your advisor, make sure to get everything in writing.
 If your adviser says anything specific about what classes will be accepted, what you are required to take during each semester, or what your graduation requirements are, write it down.
 Advisors may advise hundreds of students.
 This makes them too busy to take proper notes, and extremely forgetful of things of things they have said.